18F/epa-notice/README.md

 Glue project which combines regulations-site, regulations-core and styles/templates for Notice and Comment.
 Packaged as a cloud.gov app.

+## Important URLs

+* `/preamble/2016_02749/I` - the first section of the preamble associated with an recent EPA proposal
+* `/preamble/2016_02749/cfr_changes/478` - the "authorities" for this CFR part
+* `/preamble/2016_02749/cfr_changes/478-32` - the diff view for a specific
+  section

 ## Local Development
 Like regulations-site and regulations-core, this application requires Python 2.7.